Labradoodle vs Goldendoodle – it’s a tough choice! These popular Poodle mixes are similar sizes, with similar coats and temperaments.

 As with height, Labradors and Golden Retrievers are of similar weight, typically ranging from 55-80 pounds.
 Standard Poodles range from 40-70 pounds, so both mixes will weigh between 40-80 pounds.

 The Poodle’s temperament is loving and proud, which should be seen in its mixes.
-They’re also very intelligent and active, so require a lot of stimulation.
+They’re also very intelligent and active, and thus require a lot of stimulation.

 As the #1 most popular breed in the US, the Labrador has a famously friendly and active temperament.
 With such loveable parent breeds, the Labradoodle’s temperament should be very pleasant and fit well into any family.

 Although their temperaments are naturally gentle, they can cause a lot of harm if aggressive due to their strong jaws.
-Because they’re the more reserved mix, they’re more inclined to show guarding tendencies, but this is unlikely if they are properly socialized.
+Because they’re the more reserved of these two mixes, they’re more inclined to show guarding tendencies, but this is unlikely if they are properly socialized.

 Golden Retrievers are another naturally friendly breed and are rarely aggressive if socialized properly.
 Goldendoodles are likely to be more laid back than the Labradoodle.